Issues & Policies

 Diego knows we need to get businesses back.
-Unlike earlier times, California will have to compete with States like Texas, George, Arizona and other Red States.
+Unlike earlier times, California will have to compete with States like Texas, Georgia, Arizona and other Red States.
 It won’t be easy or happen overnight, but it can be done if we cut taxes, providing incentives and repeal unnecessary regulations.

 Additionally, to accommodate these new jobs, we need to reevaluate our education system.
 We need to acknowledge that not all kids should go to college.
 Some kids would do better going to trade and tech schools that can get them ready for the next generation of good paying blue collar jobs.

 The Second Amendment is part of the Bill of Rights that was added to the Constitution on December 15, 1791.
 It reads: “A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”

 Unfortunately, California has and continues to infringe on these rights.
 As the next Governor, Diego will end the gun roster restrictions, repeal the current ammo laws and bans on magazines.

 His administration will work to achieve open or conceal carry statewide.
 Diego’s first step will be to repeal the background check on ammo and will eliminate the non-California gun list, allowing all guns to be sold in California again.
 Finally, Diego will support the overturning of the Assault weapons ban.